-- Zoning in Rural Areas Zoning in rural areas should be administered in accordance with county and local comprehensive plans, which refine the rural area recommendations of VISION 2050.
-The following is recommended: - o Prime agricultural lands identified in county and local comprehensive plans should be placed into an exclusive agricultural zoning district that essentially permits only agricultural and agriculture-related uses.
+- Prime agricultural lands identified in county and local comprehensive plans should be placed into an exclusive agricultural zoning district that essentially permits only agricultural and agriculture-related uses.
 Such a district should provide for a residential density of no more than one dwelling unit per 35 acres and should prohibit incompatible urban development. - o Other areas identified for continued agricultural use in county and local comprehensive plans should be placed into exclusive agricultural districts as defined above or into general agricultural districts with smaller minimum parcel sizes as may be appropriate for smaller agricultural operations, such as hobby farms or other specialty farms. - o Areas recommended in county and local comprehensive plans for rural residential development should be placed into a rural residential zoning district that limits development to no more than one dwelling unit per five acres and that encourages, or even requires, the use of cluster subdivision designs to accommodate the permitted development. - Zoning in Environmentally Significant Areas Zoning of environmentally significant lands, including primary environmental corridors, secondary environmental corridors, and isolated natural resource areas, should be administered in accordance with county and local comprehensive plans that refine VISION 2050.
-At a minimum, zoning should be applied to protect primary environmental corridors; zoning should also be applied to protect secondary environmental corridors and isolated natural resource areas in a manner consistent with county and local comprehensive plans.
+At a minimum, zoning should be applied to protect primary environmental corridors.
+Zoning should also be applied to protect secondary environmental corridors and isolated natural resource areas in a manner consistent with county and local comprehensive plans.

-In order to protect environmental corridors and isolated natural resource areas, the component lakes, rivers, and streams, wetlands, and associated undeveloped floodplains and shorelands should be placed in lowland conservancy or floodplain protection districts.
+To protect environmental corridors and isolated natural resource areas, the component lakes, rivers, and streams, wetlands, and associated undeveloped floodplains and riparian buffers should be placed in lowland conservancy or floodplain protection districts.
 Upland wooded areas and areas of steep slope should be placed in appropriate upland conservancy or park and recreation districts.
-These various districts should be designed in accordance with the guidelines presented in Appendix K. As previously noted, under those guidelines, development would be confined to necessary transportation and utility uses; limited recreational uses; rural density residential development limited to no more than one dwelling unit per five upland acres; or, in lieu of such rural density residential development, limited urban development confined to no more than 10 percent of the upland area.
+These various districts should be designed in accordance with the guidelines presented in Appendix K. As previously noted, under those guidelines, development would be confined to necessary transportation and utility uses; limited recreational uses; rural-density residential development limited to no more than one dwelling unit per five upland acres; or, in lieu of such rural-density residential development, limited urban development confined to no more than 10 percent of the upland area.